 2.4.
 Flipping Flea Marketplace

-Located on 6935 Richmond Rd, Williamsburg, Brooklyn, the United States of America.
+Located at 6935 Richmond Rd, Williamsburg, Brooklyn, the United States of America.
 It is the only indoor market in Williamsburg.
 It has a different concept as it offers you a diverse range of products like antiques and handmade things, and it also features a café.
 It also has more than forty shops selling unique products.